-- How did you feel while you were on leave? - How did you feel about coming to this meeting today, how do you feel right now? - What particular factors should we bear in mind, with regard to me, your unit, and your own situation? - What important information should I know as your supervisor, and what would it be important for your colleagues to know? - Are there any critical points and/or limits from my or your perspective that you feel should be addressed and dealt with? - Do changes need to be made to your key focal areas?
-Which changes are possible? - Which of your responsibilities cannot be changed easily and have to be carried out as is? - Where do you see opportunities and/or wishes with regard to balancing family and job responsibilities? - What measures are offered to employees to help meet the challenges of balancing job and family? - Do changes need to be made with regard to your working times and working hours, both from your personal and from a legal perspective?
+- What particular factors should we bear in mind, with regard to me, your unit, and your own situation? - What important information should I know as your supervisor, and what would it be important for your colleagues to know? - Are there any critical points and/or limits from my or your perspective that you feel should be addressed and dealt with? - Do changes need to be made to your key focal areas, which changes are possible? - Which of your responsibilities cannot be changed easily and have to be carried out as is? - Where do you see opportunities and/or wishes with regard to balancing family and job responsibilities?10 - What measures are offered to employees to help meet the challenges of balancing job and family?11 - Do changes need to be made with regard to your working times and working hours, both from your personal and from a legal perspective?
 Are these changes feasible and compatible with your work and the workflows both inside and outside your unit? - Which of the topics we have discussed here today should be communicated to the rest of your team?
-Who should communicate this information: Do you want to do it, or should I?
+Who should communicate this information: Do you want to do it, or should !? - Which of the topics we have discussed here today, on the other hand, do you feel I should keep strictly to myself as your supervisor and, if possible, discuss with no one or only within the team and not with anyone outside the unit? - How can I and your team best support you?

-&lt;sup>15 For example, are meeting times set with the needs of part-time employees and colleagues with childcare responsibilities in mind?
+10 For example, are meeting times set with the needs of part-time employees and colleagues with child care responsibilities in mind?

-&lt;sup>16 Are men, for example, encouraged and supported if they want to go on paternal leave?
+11 Are men, for example, encouraged and supported if they want to go on paternal leave?